meloniouss/Pong/README.md

 4. **Scoring**:
    - Points are awarded to the opposing player each time the ball passes beyond their paddle and touches the wall behind them.
-   - The first player to reach a predetermined score wins the game.

 ## Building and Running the Game